 |

-Now he brings together a collection of his own poems recording his observations of life in a fishing community on the south coast of Ireland.
-Many of his poems have appeared in The Marine Times, Fishing News, Irish Skipper, Inshore Ireland and some have been aired on Radio!
+Now he brings together a collection of his own poems and illustrations, recording his observations of life in a fishing community on the south coast of Ireland.
+Many of his poems have previously appeared in publications such as The Marine Times, Fishing News, Irish Skipper, Inshore Ireland and some have been aired on radio!

 |